How does it work?

 Can I buy a ticket on the day of the event?

 YES!
-The beauty of this is that you can buy a ticket right up until the start of the event – and even after it’s started if you want!
-You will be emailed a confirmation automatically giving you access to the gig, and we will be monitoring emails in case there are any problems.
+The beauty of this is that you can buy a ticket for any of our online gigs right up until the start of the event – and even after it’s started if you want!
+You will be emailed a confirmation automatically giving you access to the gig, and we will be monitoring our emails in case there are any problems.

 What if I arrive late?